dolliejs/dollie/.github/CONTRIBUTING.md

 > 2. `minor` means the new version add some new APIs or refactor the existed APIs
 > 3. `patch` means some bugs are fixed

-After Lerna pushing the new tags to remote origin, the CI workflow will start automatically to build and publish the new version to NPM.
+## Publish Packages

+> NOTE: Only core contributors can publish packages, by merging from other branch to `master` and add a tag in `dollie@<number>.<number>.<number>` format.
+After a commit on `master` is beeing tagged, the CI will build and publish all packages automatically.

 ## Pull Request Guidelines